Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Discussion and Conclusions

 For the simulations, we have used the direct-summation $N$-body integrator \mstar{} \citep{Rantala2020}, which enables the accurate modeling of non-softened dynamics via algorithmically regularised integration.
 The code incorporates relativistic effects with the inclusion of post-Newtonian corrections up to order 3.5PN and we have additionally implemented on-the-fly calculation of 3PN-accurate quasi-Keplerian elements following \cite{Memmesheimer_2004}.
 With the aim of classifying rapidly-evolving direct-plunge orbits on the primary SMBH versus the slowly-evolving GW-driven inspirals, we further implement an adaptive timestep method to properly capture (essential for a detailed output analysis) the latter type of merger orbits.

 To address the unphysical behavior of the 3PN orbital elements for binaries approaching merger \citep{Mannerkoski_2019}, we employ the geometric elements \citep{Csizmadia_2012}, which more reliably describe the late stages of slowly evolving orbits provided that the pericentre region is sufficiently well resolved.
 This requirement is met in our simulations through the use of the adaptive timestep scheme mentioned above.
-An alternative approach, which would avoid switching between different orbital element definitions and ensures consistency with GW-driven evolution, would be to adopt a fully relativistic geodesic framework.
-In this case, the PN-corrected $N$-body integration would be terminated at a larger separation ($d \gg 10 R_{\mathrm{s}}$), and the final PN energy $E$ and angular momentum $L$ are extracted and mapped onto the semi-latus rectum $p$ and eccentricity $e$ \citep[e.g.,][]{Hughes_2024}.
-The resulting $(p,e)$ pair could then be used to compute and evolve the corresponding geodesic \citep[e.g.,][]{Gair_2006}.
+An alternative approach, which would avoid switching between different orbital element definitions and ensure full consistency with GW-driven evolution, would be to adopt a fully relativistic geodesic framework.
+In this case, the PN-corrected $N$-body integration would be terminated at a larger separation ($d \gg 10 R_{\mathrm{s}}$), and the final PN energy $E$ and angular momentum $L$ extracted and mapped onto the semi-latus rectum $p$ and eccentricity $e$ \citep[e.g.,][]{Hughes_2024}.
+The resulting $(p,e)$ pair could then be used to compute and evolve the corresponding geodesic \citep[e.g.,][]{Gair_2006}, enabling a physically motivated discrimination between GW-driven inspirals and true dynamical plunges through the evolution of the constants of motion.
 This methodology has recently been applied by \citet{Mancieri_2025a} to infer EMRI eccentricity distributions and obtain robust event rates relevant for LISA, and we are currently pursuing a similar approach as part of a follow-up work.